CREWdecisions/elicitr/README.md

 ### Description

-{elicitr} is an R package, used to aggregate elicitation data.
+elicitr is an R package, used to aggregate elicitation data.
 The package is in active development and will implement functions based on two formal elicitation methods: